Dessins d'enfants, Brauer graph algebras and Galois invariants: Introduction

 Brauer graph algebras originate in the modular representation theory of finite groups \cite{Janusz} and their representation theory is well understood.
-They coincide with the class of symmetric special biserial algebras \cite{Roggenkamp, Schroll}, and they are of of tame representation type \cite{WW}, that is, the isomorphism classes of their indecomposable representations can be parametrised by finitely many one parameter families.
+They coincide with the class of symmetric special biserial algebras \cite{Roggenkamp, Schroll}, and they are of tame representation type \cite{WW}, that is, the isomorphism classes of their indecomposable representations can be parametrised by finitely many one parameter families.
 Brauer graph algebras are defined by their so-called Brauer graph, a vertex decorated graph with a cyclic ordering of the edges incident to each vertex.
 Remarkably, much of the representation theory of Brauer graph algebras is encoded in the Brauer graph.
 Examples of this are projective resolutions (of maximal uniserial submodules of projective indecomposables) which are encoded by the so-called Green walks \cite{Roggenkamp}, the structure of their module category which is encoded by the Auslander-Reiten quiver \cite{Erdmann-Skowronski, Duffield}, their wall and chamber structure in the form of the complex of 2-term tilting complexes \cite{Adachi-Aihara-Chan}, and the Lie algebra structure of their first Hochschild cohomology group \cite{Chaparro-Schroll-Solotar}.

-The idea of this paper arises from the fact that a Brauer graph (minus the vertex decorations) can be naturally seen as a cellularly embedded graph on a connected closed oriented surface where the orientation of the surface gives rise to the cyclic orderings of the edges at each vertex.
+The idea of this paper arises from the fact that a Brauer graph (minus the vertex decorations) can be naturally seen as a cellularly embedded graph on a connected closed oriented surface where the orientation of the surface gives rise to the cyclic orderings of the edges at each vertex. see, for example, \cite{MS} or \cite{schrollbrauer}.
 This results in a 1-1 correspondence between isomorphism classes of clean dessins d'enfants and isomorphism classes of Brauer graph algebras without vertex decoration.

-We can now state one of the main results of this paper.
+Our first result is to show that the Galois action preserves the bipartiteness of a clean dessin, where bipartiteness refers to the bipartiteness of the graph obtained from a clean dessin by ``forgetting'' the white vertices.

+\textbf{Theorem A. }[Theorem~\ref{lemma:bipartite}] \emph{ Let $D$ be a clean dessin.
+Then $D$ is (not) bipartite if and only if any Galois conjugate of $D$ is (not) bipartite. }

+Combining Theorem A with known results on Galois conjugate dessins, which we recall in Theorem 2.2, and a recent result on derived equivalences of Brauer graph algebras \cite[Theorem 7.11]{Opp-Zvn}, we obtain that two Galois conjugate dessins give rise to derived equivalent Brauer graph algebras.